Braundo/kubernetes-guide/docs/overview.md

 # Introduction to Kubernetes

 Kubernetes, often referred to as K8s, is an open-source platform designed to automate deploying, scaling, and operating application containers.
 It was originally developed by Google and is now maintained by the Cloud Native Computing Foundation (CNCF).
 This sections covers the essentials to get you up to speed with Kubernetes, its architecture, and its key features.
+Think of this as a one-pager or TLDR of Kubernetes.

 ## What is Kubernetes?